TriplyDB/Documentation/docs/ratt/index.md

 If variants are very common then it may be a good idea to look for better source data.
 But if that is not feasible, the `change` value can be used to change such variants into uniform values.

 Notice that this use case only works for values that have a known set of potential types.
-If the source data contains values whose types can vary arbitrarily, then there is no point is using the data.
+If the source data contains values whose types can vary arbitrarily, then there is no point in using the data.
 This means that the source data inherently has no structure, and that traditional transformations cannot be applied.

 ##### When to use?